evertygosas/pnotifier/README.md

 # Pnotifier [![Build Status](https://travis-ci.org/evertygosas/pnotifier.svg?branch=master)](https://travis-ci.org/evertygosas/pnotifier)
 Push Notification Services Abstraction

-## WARNING:
-- Do not use in production for now.
-The project still under development.

 ### Example with APN

 It works the same for GCM or WNS.
 You just have to change the structure of the parameters object.
 And that's it !